lucylow/Apptimize_tictactoe/README.md

 # Tic Tac Toe

-Tic Tac Toe game for iOS integrated with the Apptimize SDK
+This was a coding challenge where I had to integrate a mobile application with the Apptimize SDK.
+Created a basic tic tac toe game.

 I decided to use Apptimize to run an experiment to see whether users like a blue (original) or black (variant) background.
 To do this, I started by adding the SDK to my native iOS project.
 From there, results were then sent to the Apptimize dashboard, where I'll be able to determine which option ended up a user favourite based on user retention and engagement.